-- 4.14 The current mitigation approach (as set out in the MOU) is scheduled to run until 2022, at which point it will be necessary to extend the formal agreement.
-Policy NB3 is yet to be finalised and the preferred options set the direction of travel.
-This may include reference to SANGs as a possible mitigation measure and a separate guidance or mitigation note or SPD will be produced.
+4.18 Policy NB3 clearly sets out the need for mitigation and cross references to guidance and the latest MOU.
+The Policy is clear that the mitigation approach is cross-boundary and strategic, and therefore addresses in-combination effects.
 The strategic approach to mitigation at Cannock Chase SAC is well established, has worked well, and the work to date ensures that the approach can continue and has been brought up to date.
-The approach accords with other long established strategic mitigation approaches, such as the Dorset Heaths and the Thames Basin Heaths. - 4.15 The policy will need checking at the next plan iteration and checks will need to ensure that the necessary mitigation is secured.
+The approach accords with other long established strategic mitigation approaches, such as the Dorset Heaths and the Thames Basin Heaths.